AlbertoFormaggio1/WeatherClassification/README.md

 - engine.py: contains the methods for running training and inference.
 - data_import.py: contains the methods for appropriately importing the data and create a single, merged, dataset

-### For the tutor
+### For the tutor/professor

 This part was done mainly in PyTorch to acquire more expertise with the framework as it is very helpful and required in real-life.
 I also wanted to test myself a bit on something that was strictly related to OpenCV by using the histograms:
 You can launch trainer_hist.py to train the MLP defined in model_mlp.py.
 The histograms are generated inside an ad-hoc created dataset of pytorch inside the file load_ds_histogram.py

-I would have explored this histogram part further but having 4 projects it was tough since the first part on the CNNs took me a whole week.
-I tried to start with HuggingFace but its flexibility was too low and I lost much time on that before switching to vanilla pytorch.
+I would have explored this histogram part further but having 4 projects it was tough since the first part on the CNNs took me almost 2 weeks.
+I tried to start with HuggingFace but its flexibility was too low and I lost much time on that before switching to vanilla pytorch and trying to understand well how it works.

 ### For seeing the results of my trainings:
 I used tensorboard to keep track of the results of my runs and finding out the best model.